Linguapress.com home

 What is - or what are - the Blues?
 The Blues is a feeling, most African Americans will tell you.
 If your girl or boyfriend leaves you, for instance, it's quite likely you'll feel sad or dejected for days.
 In other words, you'll feel blue; you'll have the blues.

-What few African Americans will tell you is that the origin of the expression isn't black and American, but English, although today it's usually associated with Black Americans.
+Leadbelly What few African Americans will tell you is that the origin of the expression isn't black and American, but English, although today it's usually associated with African Americans.
 In 16th century England, people who were depressed were said to be persecuted by the "blue devils".
 Later, in 1807, American author Washington Irving already talked about "having a fit of the blues".

-Leadbelly.
+.
 The origins of the blues are difficult to retrace because, quite naturally, an oral genre like the blues leaves few written traces.
-It seems to have developed about 100 years ago, though the name "blues" was not yet applied at the time.
+It seems to have developed about 100 years ago, though the name "blues" was not yet used at the time.
 It grew out of black field songs, negro spirituals and the white folk ballads imported by British settlers and somewhat modified on American soil.

 The first blues recordings appeared around 1920.
 They were made by black women singers who were actually singing a somewhat adulterated form of the music which, strangely enough, was later called "the classic blues".
 Ma Rainey and Bessie Smith were the most authentic and popular performers of the genre in the 1920's.